 Parents should talk to their children about how dangerous these drugs are.
 If anyone suspects that synthetic drugs are being sold, they should contact their local law enforcement agencies.

-Florida’s ResponseWithin weeks of taking office, Attorney General Pam Bondi signed an executive order that temporarily outlawed MDPV, commonly known as "bath salts."
-Attorney General Bondi has worked closely with the Florida Legislature to add cathinones, commonly known as “bath salts,” and cannabinoids, commonly known as “K2” or “Spice”, to the schedule of controlled substances.
-Attorney General Bondi will continue to work to keep synthetic drugs off of store shelves and add any emerging synthetic compounds to the schedule of controlled substances.
+Florida’s ResponseIn 2011, within weeks of taking office, Attorney General Pam Bondi signed an executive order that temporarily outlawed MDPV, commonly known as "bath salts."
+The folllowing Legislative session Attorney General Bondi worked closely with the Florida Legislature to add cathinones, commonly known as “bath salts,” and cannabinoids, commonly known as “K2” or “Spice”, to the schedule of controlled substances.
+Attorney General Bondi continues her efforts to keep synthetic drugs off of store shelves and add any emerging synthetic compounds to the schedule of controlled substances.

 - History of AG’s Scheduling Actions

 - University of Florida’s Drug Policy Institute Policy Paper

 - News Release: Legislation to Categorically Outlaw Synthetic Drugs Passes Both Chambers

 - News Release: Attorney General Bondi Warns Parents about Flakka

 - News Release: Attorney General Pam Bondi Thanks Governor Scott for Support of Bill Outlawing Dangerous Synthetic Drugs